+Important Notice:

+State Licensing

-Important Notice: State Licensing is Not ARRT Credentialing
+is Not ARRT

+Credentialing

-The American Registry of Radiologic Technologists® does not certify and register individuals based upon the results of the Bone Densitometry Equipment Operator Examination.
-ARRT administers this examination program solely for use by state agencies.
-If you are interested in national certification and registration in bone densitometry or other disciplines, consult the www.arrt.org website or phone ARRT at (651) 687-0048.
+The American Registry of Radiologic Technologists does not certify and register individuals based upon the results of the Examination for Limited Scope of Practice in Radiography.
+ARRT administers this examination solely for use by state agencies.